David Lindo

 Lindo has been named by BBC Wildlife Magazine as one of the most influential people in wildlife.
 In 2021, the Linnean Society of London presented Lindo with the H. H. Bloomer Award, given to an amateur naturalist deemed to have made "an important contribution to the knowledge of natural history".

 Early life

-He grew up in north-west London.
+He grew up in Wembley in north-west London.
+He went to Cardinal Hinsley Catholic Boys School in nearby Harlesden.